 Another exercise that will strengthen your muscles and improve your endurance is swimming.
 Since you float in water, you don’t actually put any strain on your joints, making it a perfect exercise for people with arthritis, for example.

+Swimming is a great form of exercise that offers many benefits.
+It is a low-impact activity that is easy on the joints, and it can be enjoyed by people of all ages and abilities.
 What’s more, swimming can do wonderful things for both your mental and physical health.
 It will help you maintain a healthy weight, tone all of your muscles, and alleviate stress.

 3. Lifting and Strength Training

 When most people think of lifting weights, their mind goes to big burly men and women in the gym who bench and press more than their weight.
 But strength training doesn’t actually require you to use heavy weights at all.
 In fact, using only two 2-pound weights, you can tone your muscles and increase your strength.